dynamomobile/front-end-assessment/README.md

 #### Bonus points:

 - use Typescript
-- use some post processors (SASS/SCSS, etc)
+- use some post processors (SASS/SCSS, LESS, Stylus, etc)

 ### Deadline